 SRI, SWAMI, MAHARAJ, MAHARSHI, PANDIT, PIR, SHAYKH, WALI: The word Sri (sometimes shree or shri) is a Sanskrit term of respect used as a title (like mister in English) before the names of people (men and women, except srimati for married women), deities, and some things, even some places (for example, Sri Lanka).
 Swami (sometimes svami), Sanskrit for master or owner, is a title of respect used in conjunction with the name of a spiritual teacher or other holy person.
 Pandit (sometimes pundit), a Sanskrit term meaning scholar, is an honorific bestowed on one who is recognized as an authority on a particular subject.
 Maharaj, maharaja or maharajah (female maharani) means great king or great prince, and is a term of respect.
 The Arabic word Shaykh (sometimes Sheikh) or, for a woman, Shaykha, means “elder” or “master”, and is likewise used to show respect for a Teacher.
 Pir is a similar word in Persian.
 In Islam, a holy person is sometimes referred to as a “Friend of God” (in Arabic “Wali Allah”) or simply “A Friend.”
 Maharshi, also Maharishi, a Sanskrit word meaning “Great Seer,” is a title of respect and devotion for a Teacher.
 See also Bhagavan, Guru, Teacher, Baba, and Ji.
 See also Maharajji.

 STIGMATA: Marks resembling the wounds received by Issa (Jesus): At the feet and hands from the nails (although some scholars suggest crucifixion victims were more likely nailed through the lower legs and wrists); on the side from the spear; and on the brow from the crown of thorns.
 In certain persons, and for no apparent external reason or cause, some or all of the wounds appear spontaneously.
 They do not close or heal; neither do they get infected or pose other medical complications.
 Usually bleeding is periodic rather than constant, often on holy days associated with the crucifixion.
 Perhaps the best known stigmatist was Francis of Assisi, although there have been hundreds of others.
-The most recent we are aware of is Padre Pio.
+The most recent I am aware of is Padre Pio.
 For books about this phenomenon, please click here.
 (In his excellent biography of Francis of Assisi, Donald Spoto argues convincingly that the stigmata traditionally attributed to Francis can be otherwise explained.)

 SUFI: Commonly considered to be the mystical element in Islam, Sufism almost certainly predates the Prophet Mohammed, and may be impossible to locate precisely or even to define.
 In the words of Idries Shah (see the penultimate sentence here), “Though commonly mistaken for a Moslem sect, the Sufis are at home in all religions … Nor are the Sufis a sect, being bound by no religious dogma however tenuous, and using no regular place of worship.
 They have no sacred city, no monastic organization, no religious instruments.”
 To be sure, there are Teachers and Saints who are described as Sufis (sometimes referred to as Perfect Persons or, in Islam, as Wali), and one reads and hears about such things as “the Sufi Way.”
 That said, my impression is that Sufis avoid labels, preferring to describe themselves as, in the words of one such, “we friends” (again, see wali) or “people like us.”
 As I read them, Sufis make no claims, either about themselves or their beliefs, and certainly not about having, much less owning, a unique sense of Truth or Righteousness or God.
 Their focus, their commitment, seems to be simply (not to be confused with easily) to live an honest, fair, and open life defined by love.
 Whatever Sufism is, I have never come across anyone or anything related to it that is not beautiful, inspiring, and spiritually nourishing.
 For more, please consider “The Sufis” by Idries Shah; for other book titles, click here.
 See also The Threshold Society.
 See Mysticism.